What’s the best washing machine I can buy?

 As a result, choosing the best washing machine isn’t as easy as you think: do you need certain special cleaning modes?
 What about a large drum?
 How well does a machine actually clean?

 We’ve reviewed washing machines at every budget from every major manufacturer.
-Our tests are the best you can find, as we actually get machines in, test them with real clothes and real stains, so that we can tell you which ones are best.
+Our tests are the best you can find, as we actually get machines in, test them with real clothes and real stains, in a dedicated testing facility, so that we can tell you which ones are best.
 Our list of products below gives you the full lowdown on our choices, but we’ve listed our top buys here for convenience.